-Displaying location-based information can improve customer satisfaction as it allows you to cater to your customer’s needs based on where they’re located or where they plan on traveling to.
-It allows you to go that one step further by providing useful information that may affect their experience with your website–and your business by extension–in a positive way.
+Displaying location-based information can improve customer satisfaction.
+Since it allows you to cater to your customer’s needs based on where they’re located or where are going.
+It allows you to go that extra step by providing useful information that may affect their experience on your website–and your business by extension–in a positive way.

-The point is providing location-based information is a simple way to improve customer satisfaction–if ever so slightly–particularly if you run a business that complements other types of businesses.
-You can also go a little further by auto-detecting your customer’s location when they land on your website, removing that one extra step they need to take to search for locations.
+The point of providing location-based information is simple.
+It’s a way to improve customer satisfaction; particularly if you run a business that complements other types of businesses.
+You can also go a little further by auto-detecting your customer’s location when they land on your website, removing that one extra step they’ll need to take in their searches.

 You can even learn about your customers’ buying habits by gathering information on how they shop and where they shop.
 This information can help you make key business decisions, such as when to offer sales and where to open new locations.